 Indigo Bunting Passerina cyanea

 Indigo Buntings are mostly year round, but disappear in winter months.
 There’s one winter record from 24 January 1981 at Julie Cocke’s feeders (Stevenson, 1981).
 There are a handful of observations from February and March, but they really start arriving in April and remain through the breeding season.
 By the end of October they can be scarce, and the late fall record is of a single bird noted on 24 November 1973.
 In migration, look for them along the trails at Reddie Point Preserve, Fort George Island, and behind the athletic fields at Sheffield Regional Park.
-They are limited breeders and in summer they can be found with some difficulty at Sheffield Regional Park and Seaton Creek Preserve.
+They are limited breeders and in summer they can be found with some difficulty at Sheffield Regional Park and Seaton Creek Historic Preserve.
 In July 2015, I found juvenile birds around the south end of Fort George Island suggesting breeding at that location as well.

 Painted Bunting Passerina ciris

 Painted Buntings are one of the most sought after species in Florida, and that holds true in Duval County.
 The earliest record comes from 19 May 1931, when a bunting’s nest was raided for the eggs to be sent to a museum’s collection (Stevenson & Anderson, 1994).
 On 2 January 1969, Grimes noted one as perhaps the first known winter record in the county (Stevenson, 1969).
 Today they can be found throughout the year, but are more obvious and abundant during spring and summer, where males tend to sing for months on end.
 In winter, they tend to be found south of the St. Johns River at bird feeders while in summer the concentration is notably north of the river at places like Little Talbot Island State Park and Fort George Island.
 Those two locations are the absolute best bet for finding male Painted Buntings in the county.
 At Little Talbot Island State Park, there are unadvertised white millet feeders behind the building just past the pay station; if you strike out there just drive the road to the south end of the park and listen along the way for singing males (April – early August).
-The species is rather abundant on Fort George Island, where they can be found anywhere around the Ribault Club, on the grounds and Kingsley Plantation, and around the tabby ruins just after you pull onto the island.
+The species is rather abundant on Fort George Island, where they can be found around the Ribault Club, on the grounds and Kingsley Plantation, and around the tabby ruins just after you pull onto the island.

 Dickcissel Spiza americana

 Historically, reports of Dickcissel include 22 March 1962, 4 March-5 April 1965, 1969 CBC, 30 April 1971, 6-16 November 1973, one that wintered from 1972-73, 28-29 October 1976, and one that lingered from 1 March – 5 April 1981 (Kale, 1981).
 Today, Dickcissel remains an extremely rare species in Northeast Florida and shouldn’t be expected in Duval County, although one was photographed in the western part of the county on 9 March 2011 and another observed near Theodore Roosevelt Preserve on 9 May 2013.
 Marie and I carefully observed a juvenile at Reddie Point Preserve on 7 September 2015 (which happened to be my 300th species recorded in the County!).
 K. Eldredge at photographed one at Spoonbill Pond on 31 January 2016 and I had one flyover in east Jacksonville on 15 March 2016.
 The most recent record is from 6-7 August 2019, which was a bird attending a millet feeder in the south side area.

 While many reports are from individuals visiting feeders, the report from 1971 is of three birds collected after striking a TV tower downtown (Kale, 1971).